Casey Kaufhold: Career

-Two months after the Olympics, she won the silver medal in the women's individual event at the 2021 World Archery Championships held in Yankton, United States.
+Two months after the Olympics, Kaufhold won the silver medal in the women's individual event at the 2021 World Archery Championships held in Yankton, United States.
 In her semi-final, she defeated 2020 Tokyo Olympic champion An San of South Korea and, in her gold medal match, she lost against Jang Min-hee of South Korea.
 This was the first medal won by an American archer in this event in over thirty years.
 Two months later, she won three medals at the 2021 Junior Pan American Games held in Cali, Colombia: she won the gold medal in the mixed team event, the silver medal in the women's team event and the bronze medal in the women's individual event.
 A few months later, she won the 2021 Athlete of the Year award by World Archery Americas in the recurve cadet women category.

 In 2022, she won the women's recurve event at the Vegas Shoot held in Las Vegas, United States.

+Kaufhold competed at the 2023 World Archery Championships held in Berlin, Germany.
+She lost her bronze medal match in the women's individual recurve event.
+She also competed in the women's team recurve and recurve mixed team events.
+Kaufhold won three medals, including two gold medals, at the 2023 Pan American Games held in Santiago, Chile.

+Kaufhold won two gold medals at the 2024 Pan American Archery Championships held in Medellín, Colombia: she won the gold medal in the women's individual recurve event and in the women's team recurve event.

+Kaufhold and Brady Ellison won the bronze medal in the mixed team event at the 2024 Summer Olympics held in Paris, France.
+The duo faced off against Dhiraj Bommadevara and Ankita Bhakat of India in the Bronze Medal match, before defeating them to claim Bronze.
+She also competed in the women's individual and women's team events.